 I took a very large general lecture course with a professor this past semester, but my lab section was smaller and the graduate TA knows me better.
 What would be preferable for the recommendation?

-We prefer to receive the recommendation from an individual who can comment on the applicant’s work habits, performance, and potential as a scientist.
-In some case, the TA is the most appropriate recommender, but this is not always the case.
+We prefer to receive the recommendation from an individual who can comment on your work habits, performance, and potential as a researcher.
+In some cases, the TA is the most appropriate recommender, but this is not always the case.
 If so, please make sure that your TA is a graduate student rather than an undergraduate teaching assistant.

-In the spring I will be taking a 100-level science course, but the applications are due in mid-February, so I will not have been in this class for very long.
-My current seminar teacher, however, does know me very well, but she is not a scientist.
+My seminar instructor knows me very well, but she is not a researcher.
 Will it be ok for her to be my faculty reference?

 I was just wondering whether or not the faculty reference could be from a former high school teacher -- or does it have to be from a Duke faculty member?